FrandSX/sxtools-blender/README.md

 Allows for quick editing of edge creases, particularly useful with a subdivision and an edge split modifier.

-## Exporting to Unity
+## Exporting to Game Engines

-The package contains example shader graphs for both HDRP and LWRP renderers in Unity 2019.
+The package contains example shader graphs for Unreal4, and both HDRP and LWRP renderers in Unity 2019.
 Currently the export channels are set in the following way:

 Channel | Function